hytopiagg/sdk/docs/server.simpleentitycontroller.md

 </td><td>

-Stops the entity from continuing to move it's current target coordinate.
+Stops the entity from continuing to move to its current target coordinate.

 </td></tr>